New England, eastern Canada hunker down as Hurricane Lee's high winds, rains, waves approach

 In Canada, Ian Hubbard, a Meteorologist for Environment and Climate Change Canada and the Canadian Hurricane Centre, said Lee won’t be anywhere near the severity of the remnants of Hurricane Fiona, which washed houses into the ocean, knocked out power to most of two Canadian provinces and swept a woman into the sea a year ago.

-Ahead of Lee's arrival, a state of emergency was declared for Maine and President Joe Biden granted a disaster declaration requested by Maine Gov. Janet Mills to ensure access to federal resources.

-On Friday, Massachusetts Gov. Maura Healey followed suit in declaring a state of emergency, and asking the Federal Emergency Management Agency to issue a pre-disaster emergency declaration.
+Massachusetts Gov. Maura Healey joined Maine in declaring a state of emergency, and asking the Federal Emergency Management Agency to issue a pre-disaster emergency declaration.
 She also activated up to 50 National Guard members to help with storm preparations, including operating highwater vehicles to respond to flooded areas.

+The storm's arrival was expected just days after heavy flooding and tornadoes in New England.

 “As we’ve seen in recent weeks, severe weather is not to be taken lightly.
 Flooding, wind damage, downed trees, tree limbs — all these things create real hazards and problems for people,” Healey said.